-The rock crushing equipment will be located in the northwest portion of the site at the proposed parking area, and more than 200 feet from the nearest residential property line.
+The rock crushing equipment will be located in the central portion of the site at the proposed building pads, and more than 300 feet from the nearest residences.
 The noise levels are anticipated to be below the City's 60 dBA Leq standard at the property lines without mitigation.

-Noise measurements of the rock crusher should be conducted once the final crusher type and location are determined to ensure compliance with the City's thresholds.
-If noise levels are found to be above the established thresholds of 60 dBA at any existing single-family residential use, 65 dBA for any multi-family use, or 70 dBA at a commercial use, then additional mitigation in the form of higher barriers, sound absorbing materials or operational limits on the crushers usage will need to be incorporated.
+Noise measurements of the rock crusher should be conducted once the final rock crusher type and location are determined to ensure compliance with the City's noise requirements.
+If the rock crusher is located within 400 feet of a single family residential use without shielding, noise levels may exceed the applied threshold.
+If noise levels are found to be above the applied thresholds of 60 dBA at any existing single family residential use, 65 dBA for any multifamily use or 70 dBA at a commercial use then additional mitigation in the form of higher barriers, sound absorbing materials or operational limits on the crushers usage will need to be incorporated.